josephbjr3/vscode_full_stack/DOM_Intro_CODE/README.md

-the html and css was written by the instructor the js was written by me
+The html and css was written by the instructor.
+The js was written by me.